 Scope

 This document, designated as “S-158” by the IHO, defines a framework for the structure and content of a series of publications which specify validation checks for different S-100 data products.
-Publications in this series are identified by S-158:1xx designators, where “1xx” represents the official number assigned to an S-100-based data product by the IHO.
+Publications in this series are identified by S-158:1xx designators, where “1xx” represents the official number assigned to an S-100-based data product by the IHO (for example, S-158:101 includes the validation checks specific to the S-101 ENC Product Specification).
 Any specification designated “S-158:1xx” must conform to the S-158 specification.

 References